 1. Fitness

 The best approach to good health is to invest in prevention which is why I do things every day to be healthier.
-Fitness is a preventative measure…not that it guarantees good health, but it is a good step in the right direction.
+Physical fitness is a preventative measure…not that it guarantees good health, but it is a good step in the right direction.

 2. Family and Friends